Revisiting consistency for semi-supervised semantic segmentation: Related Work

-Virtual adversarial training (VAT) \cite{miyato19pami} encourages one-way consistency between predictions in original datapoints and their worst-case perturbations.
+Virtual adversarial training (VAT) \cite{miyato19pami} encourages one-way consistency between predictions in original datapoints and their adversarial perturbations.
 These perturbations are recovered by maximizing a quadratic approximation of the prediction divergence in a small $\mathrm{L}^2$ ball around the input.
-Better performance is often obtained by encouraging low-entropy predictions \cite{grandvalet05nips}.
-Unsupervised data augmentation (UDA) \cite{xie19arxiv_uda} alo uses a one-way consistency loss.
+Better performance is often obtained by additionally encouraging low-entropy predictions \cite{grandvalet05nips}.
+Unsupervised data augmentation (UDA) \cite{xie20nips} also uses a one-way consistency loss.
+FixMatch \cite{kurakin20neurips} shows that pseudo-label selection and processing can be useful in one-way consistency.
 However, instead of adversarial additive perturbations, they use random augmentations generated by RandAugment.
-Different from all previous approaches, we explore one-way consistency in the dense prediction context, propose a novel perturbation model, and explain advantages of perturbing only the student with respect to other forms of consistency.
+Different from all previous approaches, we explore an exhaustive set of consistency formulations.

-\subsection{Semi-supervised semantic segmentation}
+\subsection{Semi-Supervised Semantic Segmentation}

 In the classic semi-supervised GAN (SGAN) setup, the classifier also acts as a discriminator which distinguishes between real data (both labeled and unlabeled) and fake data produced by the generator \cite{salimans16nips}.
 This approach has been adapted for dense prediction by expressing the discriminator as a segmentation network that produces dense C+1-way logits \cite{souly17iccv}.
 KE-GAN \cite{qi19cvpr} additionally enforces semantic consistency of neighbouring predictions by leveraging label-similarity recovered from a large text corpus (MIT ConceptNet).
 A semantic segmentation model can also be trained as a GAN generator (AdvSemSeg) \cite{hung18bmvc}.
 In this setup, the discriminator guesses whether its input is ground truth or generated by the segmentation network.
-It is also used to choose better predictions for use as pseudo-labels for semi-supervised training. s4GAN + MLMT \cite{mittal19pami} additionally post-processes the recovered dense predictions by emphasizing classes identified by an image-wide classifier trained with Mean Teacher \cite{tarvainen17nips}.
-The authors note that the image-wide classification component is not appropriate for datasets such as Cityscapes, where almost all images contain a large number of classes. \delete{Universal semantic segmentation \cite{kalluri19iccv} pulls features from unlabeled images towards centroids obtained by training on multiple datasets.}
+The discriminator is also used to choose better predictions for use as pseudo-labels for semi-supervised training. s4GAN + MLMT \cite{mittal19pami} additionally post-processes the recovered dense predictions by emphasizing classes identified by an image-wide classifier trained with Mean Teacher \cite{tarvainen17nips}.
+The authors note that the image-wide classification component is not appropriate for datasets such as Cityscapes, where almost all images contain a large number of classes.